One New York City Subway Employee Made $344,000 In Overtime Pay Last Year, Report Shows

-One New York City subway employee spent quite a bit of time on the rails last year — so much that he racked up nearly half a million dollars in pay and overtime.
+One New York City subway employee spent quite a bit of time on the rails last year, so much that he racked up nearly half-a-million dollars in pay and overtime.

-A new study from the financial watchdog group Empire Center found that the city’s public transportation authority spent a total of $418 million in overtime to employees over the course of 2018, including $344,000 to one man — Thomas Caputo, the chief measurements operator for the Long Island Railroad.
+A new study from the financial watchdog group Empire Center found that the city’s public transportation authority spent a total of $418 million in overtime to employees over the course of 2018, including $344,000 to one man: Thomas Caputo, the chief measurements operator for the Long Island Railroad.
 As the Independent reported, the study that was released late last month has now sparked a federal investigation.

 As the New York Post noted, Caputo had gained quite a bit of notoriety for his massive overtime while working the rails.
 The report noted that federal prosecutors in Manhattan subpoenaed pay records for the recently retired employee along with more than a dozen other employees of the LIRR.
-Another employee, track worker Marco Pazmino, reportedly logged 4,157 hours of overtime last year, quadrupling his base salary to a total of $256,177.
+Another employee, track worker, Marco Pazmino, reportedly logged 4,157 hours of overtime last year, quadrupling his base salary to a total of $256,177.
 That would mean Pazmino worked an average of nearly 80 hours of overtime each week alone, about 11 additional hours of work a day.

 Prosecutors with the U.S. Attorney’s office’s public corruption unit are reportedly on the case, with the Queens District Attorney launching a separate probe in coordination with the MTA inspector general.